-The NTRB Chair and/or Director of the National Emergency Management Agency or Disaster Office Management and UNESCO/IOC present community leads with recognition certificates.
-The leads may be the local political authority (e.g. Mayor) and/or local emergency management of director.
-As part the recognition process, it is suggested to develop а communications plan with a press highlighting release kev information regarding the Ready recognition.
-Tsunami Spots and interviews in radio and TV, as well as social media posts, are suitable options.
+The NTRB Chair and/or Director of the National Emergency Management Agency or Disaster Management Office and UNESCO/IOC present community leads with recognition certificates.
+The leads may be the local political authority (e.g. mayor) and/or local emergency management director.
+As part of the recognition process, it is suggested to develop a communications plan with a press release highlighting key information regarding the Tsunami Ready recognition.
+Spots and interviews in radio and TV, as well as social media posts, are suitable options.